cqlsh/askew/README.md

 ## Why

-Concurrency bugs are almost never bad logic.
-They are a rare ordering that your laptop happens not to produce, your CI happens to produce once a month, and production produces on a Friday.

 - **Reproducible.** A failure is a seed. `seed=8149203` is the whole bug report.
 - **Fast.** Time is simulated. `await asyncio.sleep(30)` returns immediately, so a scenario spanning ten simulated minutes runs in microseconds.
 Thousands of interleavings per second.
 - **Hostile.** Partitions, dropped and reordered messages, latency, clock skew and node crashes are first-class â€” and driven by the same seed as the scheduler.